nedelec/cytosim-2017/tutorials/tutorial3.md

 * `fibers = microtubule` defines which fiber class is used to compose the aster,
 * `radius` set the radius of the aster solid (here called `core`) which is at its center.

 The aster has 25 microtubules, and they are all initially 0.1 micro-meter long.
-Their minus-ends are anchored onto the solid with links of stiffness `1000` and `500`, while their plus end pointing out.
+Their minus-ends are anchored onto the solid with links of stiffness `1000` and `500` (which will be explained shortly), while their plus end pointing out.

+The complete configuration file is here: [aster.cym](data/aster.cym).

 ### Microtubule length